-Section 6.
-Punitive Damages.
+24.06 - Punitive Damages

-The Employer will not indemnify member for a judgment against a member for punitive damages.
+The Employer will not indemnify a member for a judgment against the member for punitive damages.

-Section 7.
-Criminal Charges.
+24.07 - Criminal Charges

-If a member is charged criminally for acts committed by him or her in the course of or discharge of his/her duties and in the scope of his/her employment, the member shall be entitled to reimbursement of reasonable costs and attorney's fees if the member is acquitted or the charges dropped, providing that such charges do not result from the willful commission of wrongful acts or gross negligence of the member.
+If a member is charged criminally for acts allegedly committed by him or her in the course of or discharge of his/her duties and in the scope of his/her employment, the member shall be entitled to reimbursement of reasonable costs and attorney's fees if the member is acquitted or the charges dropped, providing that such charges do not result from the willful commission of wrongful acts or gross negligence of the member.
 Disputes involving entitlements of a member to reimbursement or the amount of costs and fees to be borne by the Employer, relating to this section shall be submitted to the grievance arbitration procedure.

-ARTICLE 26 - NO STRIKE--NO LOCKOUT
+ARTICLE 25 - NO STRIKE--NO LOCKOUT